hellofarhan/cordova-plugin-crosswalk-webviewer/README.md

-# cordova-plugin-crosswalk-webview-v3
+# cordova-plugin-crosswalk-webviewer

 This is a fork of original [cordova-plugin-crosswalk-webview](https://github.com/crosswalk-project/cordova-plugin-crosswalk-webview) library, which aims to provide compatibility with latest cordova versions.

-Since there is still a lot of android devices with legacy webview (before 7.0), crosswalk-webview project still makes sense for android.
+Since there is still a lot of android devices with legacy webview (before Android 7.0), crosswalk-webview project still makes sense for android.

 For detailed information about crosswalk, please visit the homepage of original library.